 88.4% of the marriages in India are a fruit of an arrangement.
 Obviously, across centuries, arranged marriage in India remains a traditional norm.
 Usually, the elders of the respective families take on the role of arranging everything, from the husband/wife to the date and economics of the matrimonial ceremony.

 Moreover, there are a few important strict norms that the elders follow when arranging a marriage.
 Some of them are religion, caste, and even the sub-caste in some cases, all of which have to match in both of the future spouses.

 (Desi Blitz) (UN) (WF Lawyers)

 In the US, around 40-50% of non-arranged marriages end in divorce.
 The divorce rate in arranged marriages is considerably lower and depends mostly on the type of arrangement, but the percentage of divorce is usually below 10%.

 However, arranged marriages divorce rates do not tell the whole story.
-In cultures where divorced people are stigmatized, and divorce itself is regarded as a taboo, the unhappy couples frequently choose the alternative path to divorce – separation.
+In cultures where divorced people are stigmatized, and divorce itself is regarded taboo, the unhappy couples frequently choose the alternative path to divorce – separation.
 A 2016 study conducted in India shows that the number of separated couples is more than double the number of divorced couples.

 Do arranged marriages work?

-(Psychology Today; Desi Blitz)
+(Psychology Today) (Desi Blitz)

 Stats on arranged marriages show that these institutions have deep cultural and religious roots that continue to endure the test of time.
 Their history is impressive both in the tradition and stability of the formed unions.

-While the debate is still hanging in the air, one must admit that both positive and negative aspects contribute equally to arranged marriage statistics and that the discussion should include tolerance and appreciation for the different points of view regarding this phenomenon.
+While the debate is still hanging in the air, one must admit that both positive and negative aspects contribute equally to arranged marriage statistics.
+The discussion should include tolerance and appreciation for the different points of view regarding this phenomenon.